Resources for Faculty & Staff

 - If you are concerned about a student but unsure about the appropriateness of a referral, feel free to call for a consultation.

 Please note that due to confidentiality limitations, counselors cannot talk with you about the student, including whether or not the student follows through with counseling.
-When appropriate, counselors will attempt to secure a client’s permission to talk openly to other sources of support on campus (e.g., academic dean, dean of students).
+When appropriate, counselors will attempt to secure a client's permission to talk openly to other sources of support on campus (such as the academic dean or dean of students).